Skip to content

 # Test progeny clustering on iris data set

-# Doesn't work quite as well as the simulated data set
+# Doesn't work as well as the simulated data set

 #> Warning: did not converge in 20 iterations